-I traveled to Bay City with my camera and had an impressive photo collection with hundreds of pictures afterwards.
+I traveled to Bay City a few times and got an impressive photo collection with hundreds of pictures afterwards.
 A rare travel adventure when not a single shot reminded of the latest trip also happened in San Francisco.
 Each time was special and remarkable.
-But I have to admit creating even not so stunning San Francisco photo diary felt much better.
+Moreover, even creating not so stunning San Francisco photo diary was a lot of fun.
 Fast forward a few years and I still enjoy going through my first photo collection and revisiting San Francisco again and again.
 I hope you too will find the home of the Golden Gate Bridge as interesting and charming as I do.

 Here is My Imperfect San Francisco Photo Diary:

-From the deck of our boat, we could enjoy Bay City’s stunning surroundings
+From the deck of our boat, we could enjoy stunning surroundings

 … and a lot of Downtown of San Francisco.

 Looking at this, you understand right away why Hollywood used these images as opening scenes in many of its movies.
 If it’s good for the biggest movie producer in the world, it’s definitely welcomed in this imperfect San Francesco photo diary.